SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 </a>

 <!--
-- The famous Space Jam website
+- The famous Space Jam website from 1996
-- Survived the test of time thanks to this simple architecture -->
+- Survived the test of time thanks to this simple architecture
+- But despite the longevity of these examples...
+-->

 ---